enricobn/rasm/README.md

 **It is not secure, so try it at your own risk!!!**

+This is a brief introduction, for more insides look at [docs/index.html](docs/index.html)

 ## Language Syntax

-This is a brief explanation of the syntax, for more insides look at [docs/language syntax.html](docs/language%20syntax.html)

 Every statement must end with a semicolon (`;`), including statements inside closures and statements outside a function or closure, and even the last statement in a function/closure which represents the return value.